The Happy Highwayman

 The Happy Highwayman is a collection of short stories by Leslie Charteris, first published in 1939 by Hodder and Stoughton in the United Kingdom and The Crime Club in the United States.
 This was the 21st book to feature the adventures of Simon Templar, alias "The Saint".
-The 1963 Hodder and Stoughton paperback edition erroneously gives 1933 as the book's original publishing date.
+The 1963 Hodder and Stoughton paperback edition erroneously gives 1933 as the book's original publishing date, as does the 1958 Pan Books paperback.

 This was the last set of Saint short stories until the publication of Saint Errant nine years later.
 It is also the first Saint book since Thieves' Picnic in which Templar's girlfriend and partner, Patricia Holm, does not appear.
 Also absent is Hoppy Uniatz, Templar's sidekick.
 However, the story "The Charitable Countess" does include the return of Inspector Fernack, last seen in 1935's The Saint in New York.

 In his introduction to the 1963 Fiction Publishing Corporation edition of 1930s Enter the Saint, Charteris writes that he had no intention of updating his early stories as they were republished, preferring them to remain as period pieces.
 When Hodder & Stoughton republished The Happy Highwayman in 1963, however, some updates were done to parts of the texts.
 This is most noticeable in the story "The Star Producers".
 When originally published in 1939, several major stars of the day were referenced, specifically William Powell, John Barrymore and Greta Garbo.
 For the 1963 edition, these names were replaced with 1960s stars William Holden, Marlon Brando, and Brigitte Bardot, respectively.
 (However, a reference to Charles Laughton is left unaltered.)
 Another story, "The Man Who Was Lucky", makes reference to the Atomic Age in the 1963 edition, a term not in use when it was first published in 1939.

 The Happy Highwayman collection marked the end of an era in the Saint series.
 Beginning with the next book, The Saint in Miami, Charteris relocated Templar to the United States where most of the 1940s adventures would take place; afterwards, Templar's adventures became more international in scope.
 The Happy Highwayman, as a result, was the last Saint book for many years to be primarily set in Great Britain.
 In addition, beginning with The Saint in Miami Templar's adventures became primarily World War II-focused.
 Aside from a few subtle references, the character of Claud Eustace Teal disappears from the series after this book, not to return until an appearance in the 1956 short story collection The Saint Around the World, though a few off-the-cuff references will be made to him in the interim.

 The next Saint book to be primarily set outside the US would be The Saint in Europe, published in 1953.